 You might think that because the American South carries a reputation (did someone said Bible Belt?) that people don’t celebrate Halloween in the South.
 Well, you couldn’t be more wrong.
 The South was celebrating Halloween in their colonies when the Puritans in New England did not want to participate in anything the Anglicans or Catholics were doing.
-The southern states have their good share of ghosts, voodoo, and paranormal stories, which makes it the perfect place to celebrate a spooky Halloween.
+The southern states have a reasonable share of ghosts, voodoo, and paranormal stories, making it the perfect place to celebrate a spooky Halloween.

 Bonaventure Cemetery – Savannah, GA

-To be fair, there are valid reasons as to why the city is full of ghostly presences.
-Yellow fever epidemics, deadly fires, dramatic murders, slavery, and bloody battles are part of the city history.
+There are valid reasons as to why the city is full of ghostly presences.
+Yellow fever epidemics, deadly fires, dramatic murders, slavery, and bloody battles are part of city history.

 Furthermore, the construction of Savannah over who knows how many unmarked graves probably contributes to the many ghost sightings and its icy Wright Square (even in Summer nights).